 - Practice pelvic floor exercises during pregnancy.
 (You may want to rethink Kegels, here’s a link that says why: Pelvic Floor Party, Kegels Are Not Invited)

-- A mother should avoid birthing on her back, but rather birth on her side, in an upright and or squatting position, or on her hands and knees.
+- A mother should avoid birthing on her back, but rather birth on her side, in an upright position, or on her hands and knees.

-- Warm compresses (not hot!) on the perineum during labor, or birth in warm water.
+- Warm compresses (not hot!) on the perineum during labor.

 - Avoid power pushing.
 Power pushing, or what is known as purple pushing, is when a woman holds her breath for long periods of time and pushes beyond what feels comfortable or natural to her body.
 This type of pushing increases a woman’s chance of tearing.